English as an Additional Language (EAL)

 Oxford Bookworms - https://elt.oup.com/teachers/bookworms/?cc=gb&selLanguage=en

 Text to speech can be useful for EAL learners whose English oral skills are currently more advanced than their ability to decode and comprehend text.
 Text to speech is a technology-driven support for reading aloud electronic texts to a learner.
-Whilst being synthesised audio, most modern implementations allow for male and female voices, changing the speed of the 'reading' and even providing for international or regional accents.
+Whilst being synthesised audio, most modern implementations allow for male and female voices, changing the pace of the 'reading' and providing for international or regional accents.

-Text to speech software can be installed in computers as a standalone as well as being integrated into applications like word processors or via screen readers in web browsers.
-Additionally, most tablet devices feature integrated text to speech within e-book readers e.g. iBooks and Kindle.
+Text-to-speech software can be installed in computers as a standalone as well as being integrated into applications like word processors or via screen plugins in web browsers e.g.Immersive Readers.
+Additionally, most tablet devices feature integrated text-to-speech within e-book readers e.g. iBooks and Kindle.

 Not only can digital texts be read aloud from the screen, but utilities can also provide instant access to dictionaries, thesauri and translation services.
 The immediacy of electronic reading tools ensures that a learner's train of thought is interrupted less frequently than when using more traditional printed versions.